 - Intake information category.
 The Assessor solicits intake information category information on an applicant's or member's demographic background.
 The components of the intake information category are not included in the calculated PAS score. - Functional assessment category.
-The Assessor solicits functional assessment category information on an applicant's or member's: - o Need for assistance with activities of daily living in the residential environment or other routine setting, including: - Bathing, - Dressing, - Grooming, - Eating, - Mobility, and - Transferring: - o Communication and sensory skills, including hearing, expressive communication, and vision; and - o Continence, including bowel and bladder functioning. - Emotional and cognitive functioning category.
-The Assessor solicits emotional and cognitive functioning category information on an applicant's or member's:

-- o Orientation to person, place, and time.
+The Assessor solicits functional assessment category information on an applicant's or member's: - Need for assistance with activities of daily living in the residential environment or other routine setting, including: - Bathing; - Dressing; - Grooming; - Eating; - Mobility; and - Transferring; - Communication and sensory skills, including hearing, expressive communication, and vision; and - Continence, including bowel and bladder functioning. - Emotional and cognitive functioning category.
+The Assessor solicits emotional and cognitive functioning category information on an applicant's or member's: - Orientation to person, place, and time.
 In soliciting this information, the Assessor shall also take into account the caregiver's judgment; and

-- o Behavior, including:
+- Behavior, including:

-- Wandering,
+- Wandering;

-- Self-injurious behavior,
+- Self-injurious behavior;

-- Aggression,
+- Aggression;

-- Resistiveness, or
+- Resistiveness; or

 - Disruptive behavior.

 - Medical assessment category.
-The Assessor solicits medical assessment category information on an applicant's or member's:
+The Assessor solicits medical assessment category information on a customer's:

-- Medical conditions that have an impact on the applicant's or member's functional ability in relation to activities of daily living, continence, and vision;
+- o Medical conditions that have an impact on the customer's functional ability in relation to activities of daily living, continence, and vision;

-- o Medical condition that requires medical or nursing service and treatment;
+- Medical condition that requires medical or nursing service and treatment;

-- o Medication, treatment, and allergies;
+- Medication, treatment, and allergies;

-- o Specific services and treatments that the applicant or member is currently receiving; and
+- Specific services and treatments that the customer is currently receiving; and

-- o Physical measurements, hospitalization history, and ventilator dependency.
+- Physical measurements, hospitalization history, and ventilator dependency.

-The Assessor shall use the PAS instrument to assess an applicant or member who is EPD as specified in this Section.
+The Assessor shall use the PAS instrument to assess a customer who is EPD as specified in this Section.
 A copy of the PAS instrument is available from the Administration.
 The Administration uses the Assessor's PAS assessment to calculate three scores: a functional score, a medical score, and a total score.

-- Functional score. - o The Administration calculates the functional score from responses to scored items in the functional assessment and emotional and cognitive functioning categories.
+- Functional score.

+- The Administration calculates the functional score from responses to scored items in the functional assessment and emotional and cognitive functioning categories.
 For each response to a scored item, a number of points is assigned, which is multiplied by a weighted numerical value.
-The result is a weighted score for each response. - o The functional items in the following categories are scored according to the matrix shown below:
+The result is a weighted score for each response.

+- The functional items in the following categories are scored according to the matrix shown below:

+- Activities of daily living;

+- Continence:

-- Activities of daily living, - Continence, - Sensory, - Orientation, and - Behavior. - o The sum of the weighted scores equals the functional score.
+- Sensory; - Orientation; and - Behavior. - o The sum of the weighted scores equals the functional score.
 The weighted score per item can range from 0 to 15.
-The maximum functional score attainable by an applicant or member is 166. - Medical score. - o In the medical assessment matrix, all items in the following categories are scored according to: - Medical conditions according to the matrix below, and - Medical or nursing services or treatments according to the matrix below. - The Administration calculates the medical score based on the applicant's or member's: - Diagnosis of Alzheimer's, dementia, or organic brain syndrome (OBS); - Diagnosis of paralysis; and - Current use of oxygen. - o The maximum medical score attainable by an applicant or member is 31.5. - Total score. - o The sum of an applicant's or member's functional and medical score equals the total score. - o The total score is compared to the established threshold score as calculated under this Section.
-For an applicant or member who is EPD, the threshold score is 60.

-o An applicant or member is determined at immediate risk of institutionalization if the total score is equal to or greater than 60.
+The maximum functional score attainable by a customer is 166. - Medical score. - o In the medical assessment matrix, all items in the following categories are scored according to: - Medical conditions according to the matrix below, and - Medical or nursing services or treatments according to the matrix below. - The Administration calculates the medical score based on the customer's: - Diagnosis of Alzheimer's, dementia, or organic brain syndrome (OBS); - Diagnosis of paralysis; and - Current use of oxygen. - The maximum medical score attainable by an applicant or member is 31.5. - Total score. - o The sum of a customer's functional and medical score equals the total score. - The total score is compared to the established threshold score as calculated under this Section.
+For a customer who is EPD, the threshold score is 60. - A customer is determined at immediate risk of institutionalization if the total score is equal to or greater than 60.